yinglilu/MRI-DeGad/README.md

 ## Pipeline

-Path to degad non-gad and gad bids directory on Graham:/home/fogunsan/projects/ctb-akhanf/cfmm-bids/Lau/degad/bids **Preprocessing code still has my scratch directories, will update to project directoru
+Path to degad non-gad and gad bids directory on Graham:/home/fogunsan/projects/ctb-akhanf/cfmm-bids/Lau/degad/bids **Preprocessing code still has my scratch directories, will update to refer to project directory

 **0-Subject_list.txt**
   What it does: Holds all 55 subjects that underwent DBS or SEEG at LHSC